 Expert lease extension advice

 Our advice is to weigh up the pros and cons before approaching the freeholder for an informal lease extension.
-Whether you need guidance at the start of this process or an expert eye to look at the lease, Brady Solicitors’ leasehold law experts look forward to hearing from you on 0115 985 3450 or alternatively drop us an email.
+Whether you need guidance at the start of this process or an expert eye to look at the lease, contact Brady Solicitors’ lease extension experts; we’d be pleased to help.